My goal doesn't make any sense!

 - If you see a weird amount due (e.g., +40 hours in 1 day), check the HH:MM setting.
 This setting only makes sense for goals with unit hours; it will show strange, inaccurate baremins for other units.

-- You might also need to click on the baremin field to toggle it between delta and total (see part b here), if we're telling you something like "640 total pushups due in 2 days."
+- You might also need to click on the baremin field to toggle it between delta and total (see part b of our article on interpreting the goal page), if we're telling you something like "640 total pushups due in 2 days."
 More likely it's actually just +20!

 - Check for upcoming breaks (or use the road editor) to see if there are forgotten or unexpected rate changes at play.